-- Global business experience as former senior executive vice president and head of client services and technology at TIAA - Technology, digital and/or cybersecurity experience as former executive vice president and chief information and operations officer at Fannie Mae and former senior vice president, chief information officer and chief technology officer at Merrill Lynch, Pierce, Fenner & Smith Incorporated - Government service as former citywide chief information and innovation officer of New York City - Outside board experience as a director of Juniper Networks, Inc.
+- president and head of client services and technology at TIAA Technology, digital and/or cybersecurity experience as former executive vice president and chief information and operations officer at Fannie Mae and former senior vice president, chief information officer and chief technology officer at Merrill Lynch, Pierce, Fenner & Smith - Incorporated Government service as former citywide chief information and innovation officer of New York City - Outside board experience as a director of Juniper Networks, Inc.

-Mr. Merchant served as a senior executive vice president at TIAA from 2015 until his retirement in April 2022.
-While at TIAA, Mr. Merchant led a variety of organizations including chief information officer, client services, and digital transformation.
+president at TIAA from 2015 until his retirement variety of organizations including chief information officer, client services, and digital transformation.
 Prior to serving in this role, Mr. Merchant served as citywide chief information and innovation officer for the City of New York from 2012 until 2014.
 From 2006 until 2009, Mr. Merchant served as executive vice president, chief information and operations officer and member of the executive committee at the Federal National Mortgage Association (Fannie Mae), and senior vice president, chief information officer and chief technology officer at Merrill Lynch, Pierce, Fenner & Smith Incorporated from 2000 until 2006.
-Mr. Merchant also serves as a director for Juniper Networks,
+Mr. Merchant also serves as a director for Juniper Networks, Inc.